PX4/PX4-Devguide/en/contribute/docs.md

 1. Files/file names

    * Put new files in an appropriate sub-folder
    * Use descriptive names.
-In particular, images should describe what the contain.
+In particular, image filename should describe what they contain.
    * User lower case and separate words using underscores "\_"

 2. Images